gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 There are two low power modes:

 - **Off**: The power mode with the lowest power consumption, the only way to wake up the board is via the reset button, or by plugging the USB cable while on battery power.
-When the board wakes up it will restart and execute the programme from the beginning.
+When the board wakes up it will restart and execute the program from the beginning.

 - **Deep Sleep**: Low power mode where the board can be woken up via multiple sources (pins, button presses, or a timer) and resume operation.